Legendary composer Burt Bacharach has died, aged 94

 — Tim Burgess (@Tim_Burgess) February 9, 2023

-Liam Gallagher also expressed his condolences, writing: “RIP BURT BACHARACH X,” while The Bangles‘ Susanna Hoffs paid her respects to the late composer, posting a picture of him along with the words: “Peace and love, Burt Bacharach.”
+Liam Gallagher also expressed his condolences, writing: “RIP BURT BACHARACH X,” while his brother Noel Gallagher said: “RIP Maestro.
+It was a pleasure to have known you.
+NGX.”

 RIP BURT BACHARACH X